Universality conditions of unified classical and quantum reservoir computing: Quantum echo state networks and universality

-coincides with $R_1 \cdot R_2$.
 The sum is built identically by exploiting $\sum_{i=1}^{N_1} w_i z_{t+1}^i + \sum_{i={N_1 + 1}}^{N_2} v_i z_{t+1}^i$ as readout.
 As long as the unitary dynamics induces fading memory and is able to separate different inputs, we can conclude that the family of quantum reservoir computers that are spatial multiplexed instances of systems described in Eq.\eqref{quantum.res} is universal.
+In many cases, the proof of separability is a challenging issue.
+We refer to \cite{chen2} for a detailed discussion on how separability is achieved formally.